markstringer-dti/markstringer-dti.github.io/dti.md

 But having a short meeting every fortnight where we discussed what was worrying the senior stakeholders?
 That was useful.
 And that's what this meeting allowed us to do.
 It was also a way of us gently raising our own concerns.

 ###### Backlog refinement
 There are lots of different ways of doings this.
 And again, I really want this to evolve through the course of a project.
 There is the "Three Amigos" approach.
-The idea is that if the items in the backlog should be looked at from several different points of view.
+The idea is that if the items in the backlog are looked at from several different points of view they will be better described before they get planned into a sprint.

 Technically, is this possible?
 What else to we need to know?
 From a user research point of view, what might we need to explore before we develop it?
 From a design point of view, is there anything new and different?
 And of course, from a business point of view, why is this important?

 In my experience, this might be needed early on.
 So that these points of view are made clear to the other "amigos."
 But over time, this can be streamlined, and the reviews of the backlog might only need the product owner and the Scrum Master.
 Maybe.
 Think about it this way.
 Part of the work that you're doing on a project is figuring out what shape the work is.
 Where does the work need detail and specification up front?
-Where that can it be left to be figured out as it's picked up to be developed.
+Where can it be left to be figured out as it's picked up to be developed.

 Which bits need to be explored using user research and testing?
 How much?
 Where?
 With whom?
 Which bits need a lot of design thinking and input.
 Which bits can be developed without much design input?

 ###### (On live services) Support board

+So, you went through the whole heartache and pain of developing a service to the point that it went live.
+Congratulations!
+Now you have to maintain it.

+One thing I've found useful on a recent project is a regular weekly meeting where we look at the support tickets that have been raised as a result of issues reported to a support email address.
+By the time we look at it, all of the frequently asked questions have been filtered out.

+What we're left with are either bugs or feature requests.
+Part of what we do in this meeting is decide which of these the issues are.
+If we decide something is a bug, we then decide on some kind of urgency for fixing it.

 #### That's a *lot* of meetings
 Yes, I know that this is a lot of meetings.
-And I'm not suggesting that you need any of these.
+And I'm not suggesting that you need all, or any, of these.
 You might need a different meeting.

 #### Artefacts
 So, you've got your four meetings.
 What else do you need?